Table of Contents

 The staging, using the TNM classification system, takes place in order to assess the extent of the disease, as well as to plan the therapeutic intervention.
 The following TNM classification system is used for staging gastric carcinoma, according to the 2010 American Joint Committee on Cancer (AJCC) Cancer Staging Manual.

-T = Primary tumor according to depth of infiltration
+T = Primary tumor according to the depth of infiltration

 TX – primary tumor (T) cannot be assessed